TheRealGabHas/TheRealGabHas/README.md

 - Learn a low-level language (probably C++ or Rust)

 ### Programming languages
-Here is a ranking of the language I use the most in my publics repository
+Here is a ranking of the language I use the most in my public repositories

 ![TheRealGabHas's Langs](https://github-readme-stats.vercel.app/api/top-langs?username=TheRealGabHas&layout=compact&langs_count=6&theme=tokyonight)